paulhibbitts/test-docsify-open-pages-starter-kit/docs/home.md

 🖼 Embedding your Docsify Page Content into Other Systems
 ---

-The optional ‘embedded’ (all lowercase) URL parameter hides a site’s sidebar and optional navbar for seamlessly embedding Docsify page content within another platform such as Canvas LMS, Moodle, Microsoft Teams etc.
+The optional ‘standalone’ (all lowercase) URL parameter hides a site’s sidebar and optional navbar for seamlessly embedding Docsify page content within another platform such as Canvas LMS, Moodle, Microsoft Teams etc.

 To only display Docsify page content, add the following to a Docsify page URL:

-`?embedded=true`
+`?standalone=true`

-For example, https://hibbitts-design.github.io/demo-docsify-open-course-starter-kit/#/resources would display a standard Docsify page while https://hibbitts-design.github.io/demo-docsify-open-course-starter-kit/#/resources?embedded=true would only display page content (i.e., no sidebar or optional navbar is shown).
+For example, https://paulhibbitts.github.io/test-docsify-open-pages-starter-kit/#/resources would display a standard Docsify page while https://paulhibbitts.github.io/test-docsify-open-pages-starter-kit/#/resources?standalone=true would only display page content (i.e., no sidebar or optional navbar is shown).

 To optionally hide the 'Edit this Page' link, use the following:

-`?embedded=true&hidegitlink=true`
+`?standalone=true&hidegitlink=true`

-For example, https://hibbitts-design.github.io/demo-docsify-open-course-starter-kit/#/resources would display a standard Docsify page while https://hibbitts-design.github.io/demo-docsify-open-course-starter-kit/#/resources?embedded=true&hidegitlink=true would only display page content (i.e., no sidebar or optional navbar is shown) and also hide the 'Edit this Page' link.
+For example, https://paulhibbitts.github.io/test-docsify-open-pages-starter-kit/#/resources would display a standard Docsify page while https://paulhibbitts.github.io/test-docsify-open-pages-starter-kit/#/resources?standalone=true&hidegitlink=true would only display page content (i.e., no sidebar or optional navbar is shown) and also hide the 'Edit this Page' link.

 📚 Docsify and Markdown Resources
 ---